klarna-incubator/gram/api/src/packs/demo/README.md

 To run this GitHub integration, you'll need to set up your own Github App.

+Permissions needed:

-It needs the `repo: metadata` permission.
+- `repo: metadata` permission.
 This allows it to search/view repository metadata on the logged in user's behalf.
+- `user: email` (read-only).
+This is needed to send notification emails.

 Pass the following environment variables to the docker container.